RX-00/monopod/README.md

 - test out lcm py and cpp
     - create a make file for lcm
 - maybe as the project evolves, use catkin to manage and build the project
+- ADD AN ENCODER TO KNEE AND USE NEW FIRMWARE FEATURE ON MOTEUS CONTROLLER FOR REDUCTION UP GEAR RATIO